chayleaf/ihatelatency/README.md

 ```

 Roles can be switched, the recording device is allowed to be the one to
 connect to the playing server.
-Optionally, the `-u` flag may be added to
+The `-u` flag may be added to use UDP
-use UDP instead of TCP.
-Note that for UDP the playback device must be
+instead of TCP.
+Note that for UDP the playback device must be the
-the server.
+server.
+Using UDP is currently recommended.

-By default, the playback buffersize is autoadjusted based on how stable
+For TCP, the playback buffersize is autoadjusted based on how stable
 the network is.
 The algorithm is pretty stupid, though I plan to improve
 it at some point.
 If you set the env var `RUST_LOG=trace`, the program
 will print all xruns, and also constantly print the current buffer size.